kayabaNerve/threshold-threshold-ecdsa/write-up.md

 The library itself needs to be moved from being a proof of concept to a proper production library.
 With this needs to be compensation for the fact it's variable time (sufficient masking and/or moving proving to constant time) and auditing.
-The currently implemented `RELATIONS` proof must also be corrected (it relies on the "Rough Order Assumption").
+The currently implemented `RELATIONS` proof (used for `DLEQ`) must also be corrected (it relies on the "Rough Order Assumption").

 Using the [techniques from BICYCL](https://eprint.iacr.org/2022/1466), and by moving to GMP, it should be possible to reduce the amount of work by ~4x, at